Rules and Limits

-The requirements God sets forth for us are for our protection and well being - just as parents set limits and guidelines for their children.
+The requirements God sets forth for us are for our protection and well-being -

 Parents do their best to teach their children about right and wrong and to warn them about the dangers and consequences of making poor choices.
 Parents love their children and do not want them to get hurt.
 They want what is best for them.
 God sees us as His children.
 He protects and cares for us in the same way.